SerenePrince/Wordle-Clone-Old/README.md

 # Wordle Clone (Old)

 **Wordle Clone** is a simple version of the popular word-guessing game built with **React** for the first time.
 This was my first real dive into React, and although the code is bloated and messy (as I was still learning!), it’s a good snapshot of my early journey into web development.
-The game follows the same mechanics as Wordle: you must guess a 5-letter word in 6 tries, with feedback after each guess that tells you which letters are correct or in the wrong position.
+The game follows the same mechanics as Wordle, you must guess a 5-letter word in 6 tries, with feedback after each guess that tells you which letters are correct or in the wrong position.

 ---